epleterte/ssh-xdg-open/README.md

 installation
 ------------

-You can run the included install.sh
+You can run the included, primitive but interactive install.sh

     $ ./install.sh

+Run with *-h* for options:

+    $ ./install.sh
+    Usage: ./install.sh [-h|-p <prefix]
+      -h  This.
+      -p  Install prefix.
+Defaults to /home/<username>/.local

-...or do it manually:
+...or you can do it manually:

 Copy ssh.desktop to ~/.local/share/applications/